-Hot on the heels of being featured on the What’s Up Next Podcast with my friends Doc G & Paul David Thompson, we thought it might be appropriate to cover some side hustles that can not only make you money, but also keep you in shape.
+Hot on the heels of being featured on the What’s Up Next Podcast with my friends Doc G & Paul David Thompson, we thought it would be great to cover 9 fitness side hustles that can not only make you money, but also keep you in shape.
 We’ve probably made this clear, but physical fitness and health are both huge aspects of our lives.
 We may write about financial independence more, but we weigh the two equally when it comes to our committment to achieving and maintaining both physical and fiscal health.

 There are so many similarities between the two, from the slow and steady accumulation of wins that culminate into a much larger goal, to the fact that there are generally no effective shortcuts (like get rich quick schemes, or diet pills) that help you achieve your goals and maintain that level of success.
 Which brings us to today’s topic which combine our two favorite things, fitness and finance, and breaking down how some side hustles can help you make money while staying active.